 |30" 76.2cm||79" 185.4cm||10 lbs 4.5kg||Accipitridae||Aquila chrysaetos|

 Distribution: Found throughout the northern hemisphere around the globe.
 Larger population found in the western regions of North America.
-Although, the Golden Eagle is becoming a more common sight in the eastern North America.
+Although the Golden Eagle is becoming a more common sight in eastern North America.
 An eastern population forming in the northern areas of Quebec and Ontario.
-Found from Saskatchewan into northern Alaska, south to southern California, east to eastern Texas, and up through the mid-west states.
-A couple of small pockets found the mid-eastern states, where the eagle spend their winter months.
+Found from Saskatchewan into northern Alaska, south to southern California, east to eastern Texas and up through the midwest states.
+A couple of small pockets found in the mid-eastern states, where the eagle spend their winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.